U.S. hotel, travel industry ask for bailout as job cuts begin

-WASHINGTON/SAN FRANCISCO (Reuters) - American hotel and travel industry executives from companies such as Marriott (MAR.O) and Hilton (HLT.N) met with U.S. President Donald Trump on Tuesday to discuss a possible $150 billion aid package, as thousands of hotel workers begin to be furloughed.
+WASHINGTON/SAN FRANCISCO (Reuters) - American hotel and travel industry executives from companies such as Marriott and Hilton met with U.S. President Donald Trump on Tuesday to discuss a possible $150 billion aid package, as thousands of hotel workers begin to be furloughed.

 The hotel industry said it is expected to lose $1.4 billion in revenue every week due to the fast-spreading virus, according to a statement from the American Hotel and Lodging Association and the U.S. Travel Association, which also forecasts a 30% drop in hotel occupancy over a year.